ethanp/Notes/Scala Notes.md

       **input** element from the `head` of the `List`, and (I think) appending it to the `Iteratee` using the function `k()`

+# SBT

+### Keys

+Your `build.sbt` file defines a `Project` which holds a list of Scala expressions called `settings`

+    version := "0.1.0"

+    scalaVersion := "2.11.4"

+On the left-side of a `Setting` is a *key*.
+There are 3 types of keys

+1. `SettingKey[T]` -- computed once, when project is loaded
+2. `TaskKey[T]` -- key for a value which is a *task*, potentially with side effects (e.g. `compile` or `package`)
+3. `InputKey[T]` -- key for a task which takes command line args as input

+`version`, `name` and, `scalaVersion` are examples of keys which are *implicitly imported* into your `build.sbt` file.

+To create a command line task, you first associate the key name with what type of task it is.

+    lazy val hello = taskKey[Unit]("An example task")

+And then you associate the key with code to execute when it is called

+    hello := { println("Hello!") }

+Keys have *scopes* which might be subprojects, test sources, `.class` files, etc. Often the scope is implied or has a default, but you can always set it explicitly.